-Fast becoming the iconic building of Singapore, the Marina Bay Sands is a luxurious, modern and exciting hotel that draws in thousands of guests and tourists each year.
+Fast becoming the iconic building of Singapore, the Marina Bay Sands Hotel is a luxurious, modern and exciting hotel that draws in thousands of guests and tourists each year.
 We share a review of this gorgeous Singapore hotel after spending time in their Orchard Suite.

 Whilst visiting Singapore, we spent a night in Marina Bay’s Orchard Suite.
 We were able to find a great deal on the hotel’s website and snapped up a lovely suite overlooking the colourful Gardens by the Bay.